mjo22/cryojax/README.md

-# Cryo-EM image simulation and analysis powered by JAX.
+<h1 align='center'>cryojax</h1>

 ![Tests](https://github.com/mjo22/cryojax/actions/workflows/testing.yml/badge.svg)
 ![Lint](https://github.com/mjo22/cryojax/actions/workflows/black.yml/badge.svg)

-This library is a modular framework for simulating forward models of cryo electron microscopy images.
-It is designed with 2D template matching analysis in mind, but it can be used generally. `cryojax` is, of course, built on [jax](https://github.com/google/jax).
-It also uses [equinox](https://github.com/patrick-kidger/equinox/) for modeling building, so `equinox` functionality is supported in `cryojax`.
+`cryojax` is a library for cryo-EM image simulation and analysis.
+It is built on [`jax`](https://github.com/google/jax).

 ## Summary

-The core of this package is its ability to simulate cryo-EM images.
-Starting with a 3D electron density map, one can simulate a scattering process onto the imaging plane with modulation by the instrument optics.
-Images are then sampled from models of the noise or the corresponding log-likelihood is computed.
+The core of this package is its ability to model image formation in cryo-EM.
+These models can be fed into standard sampling, optimization, and model building libraries in `jax`, such as [`blackjax`](https://github.com/blackjax-devs/blackjax), [`optimistix`](https://github.com/patrick-kidger/optimistix), or [`numpyro`](https://github.com/pyro-ppl/numpyro).

-These models can be fed into standard sampling, optimization, and model building libraries in `jax`, such as [blackjax](https://github.com/blackjax-devs/blackjax), [optax](https://github.com/google-deepmind/optax), or [numpyro](https://github.com/pyro-ppl/numpyro).
-The `jax` ecosystem is rich and growing fast!
+Dig a little deeper and you'll find that `cryojax` aims to be a fully extensible modeling language for cryo-EM image formation.
+It implements a collection of abstract interfaces, which aim to be general enough to support any level of modeling complexity—from simple linear image formation to the most realistic physical models in the field.
+Best of all, these interfaces are all part of the public API.
+Users can create their own extensions to `cryojax`, tailored to their specific use-case!

 ## Installation